-- Shape of the central device: square with straight or concave sides
+- Shape of the central device: sides of square

-- Position of the central device: rays vertical or horizontal
+- Position of the rays in square: vertical (V)

-The central device of the drachms is a simplified version of the twin stars of the Dioscuri, first used on the Corcyrean staters and continued on the Apolloniate - Dyrrhachian staters (my arguments for the twin star origin are published in Celator, see in the Further reading chapter).
-In standard viewing (ethnic attribute up), most coins have the rays in the vertical position but there are coins with horizontal rays.
-On the earlier coins sometimes both positions can be seen on different pieces belonging to the same issue but later this feature becomes emission-characteristic, that is, all coins in the same issue have the rays in the same position.
-The frequency of the horizontal arrangement to the vertical one is close to 1:5; probably the horizontal form was struck at every sixth year.
+The central device on the reverse is a simplified version of the twin stars of the Dioscuri, first used on the Corcyrean staters and continued on the Apolloniate - Dyrrhachian ones (my arguments for the twin star origin are published in Celator, see in the Further reading chapter).
+In standard viewing (ethnic attribute up), most coins in both towns have the rays in the vertical position but there are coins with horizontal rays.
+On the earlier coins sometimes both positions can be seen belonging to the same issue but later this feature becomes issue-characteristic.
+The frequency of the horizontal arrangement to the vertical one is close to 1:5; it may mean that the horizontal form was struck at every sixth year.

-- Shape of the rays can be various: tear drop, tadpole, drumstick, lollipop, petal, etc. Teardrop and lollipop (the latter is a big dot with a short stick) are usual on the very early issues.
-If the tail of the teardrop is slightly curved, it is a tadpole.
+- Shape of rays: tear drop, tadpole, drumstick, lollipop (tympani mallet), petal.
+Teardrop and lollipop are usual on the very early issues.
+If the tail of the teardrop is curved, it is a tadpole.
 A small dot with a straight stick is the drumstick.
 All late Dyrrhachian drachms use the drumstick.
-The petal shape of rays is a distinctive feature of the last six Apolloniate issues.
+The petal-shape rays is a distinctive feature of the last six Apolloniate issues.

-Most often there is a single line separating the two halves of the double stellate pattern but there are issues with two, exceptionally with three parallel lines in this position.
+Default is one: a single line separates the two halves of the double stellate pattern.
+Less rarely, issue-specific feature is where there are two, exceptionally three parallel separation lines; or even without one.
 The line can also be spin-shaped.
 Sometimes, there is a central dot in the middle of the line.
-Rarely, there is no separation line between the double stellate pattern.

 - Both sides